NVIDIA/bionemo-framework/sub-packages/bionemo-scdl/README.md

 to be in a valid serialized state during runtime.

-Calling the `save` method guarantees the on-disk object is in a valid serialized state, at which point the current python process can exit and the object can be loaded by another process later.
+Calling the `save` method guarantees the on-disk object is in a valid serialized state, at which point the current python process can exit, and the object can be loaded by another process later.

 ```python